-The Company has two reportable operating segments; (i) Medical and (ii) Industrial, which align with how its Chief Executive Officer views and measures the Company's business performance.
+The Company has two reportable operating segments, Medical and Industrial, which align with how its Chief Executive Officer views and measures the Company's business performance.
 The Company's Chief Executive Officer is the Chief Operating Decision Maker and allocates resources to and evaluates the financial performance of each operating segment primarily based on revenues and gross margin.